Emmanuel Genard

 Take adding a feature: there’s a specific way to add a DB column, update a service, add a controller, update the UI, and decide what and how to test.
 Each of those steps breaks into smaller steps, each with a defined method.

-I’m still experimenting with how to apply this broadly, but I’ve already experienced that rigorously defined, small-enough tasks produce consistent, reliable output from cheaper open-source models.
+I’m still experimenting with how to apply this broadly, but I’ve already experienced that small task with exact instructions produce consistent, reliable output from cheaper open-source models.
 Over time, the best way to enforce best practices will be to embed them in the codebase itself.
 LLMs are amazing pattern-matching machines.
 Give them the best patterns you can.

 Published: 2026-04-14